If you are looking for information on iConference 2019 in Washington DC, click here to visit our current conference website.

 The theme of iConference 2020 is Sustainalbe Digital Communities.
 The Call for Participation will be circulated in Spring of 2019.
 Additional details will be posted as they become available.

 About the iConference

 Since 2005, the iConference series has provided forums in which information scholars, researchers and professionals share their insights on critical information issues in contemporary society.
-An openness to new ideas and research fields in information science is a primary characteristics of the event.
+An openness to new ideas and research fields in information science is a primary characteristic of the event.
 Attendance has grown every year; participants appreciate the inspiring sense of community, high quality research presentations, and myriad opportunities for engagement.

-The iConference series is presented by the iSchools, a worldwide association of Information Schools dedicated to advancing the information field, and preparing students to meet the information challenges of the 21st Century.
+The iConference series is presented by the iSchools, a worldwide consortium of Information Schools dedicated to advancing the information field, and preparing students to meet the information challenges of the 21st Century.
 Affiliation with the iSchools is not required—all information scholars, researchers and practitioners are welcome at the iConference.

 - information behavior

 - information policy